 - ‘Uí’ indicates ‘a wife of’ – but a married woman might choose to retain her ‘Ní’ name after marriage.

-Family Crest
+The Crest

-The crest of the Connacht Ó Maoláin family – not the Ulster family – uses 3 red crescents and a fist with a sword.
+The crest of the Connacht Ó Maoláin family – not the Ulster families – uses 3 red crescents and a fist with a sword.
 The Cork and Kerry Ó Maoláin family – not the Ulster family – uses a black field and red diamonds.
 The Scottish coat of arms is a yellow field with a black lion.

 In Ulster, there seem to be 2 main crests for the Sept Ó Maoláin.
 One has a blue field and yellow moline cross.
 A second crest exists for a branch of the family that were keepers of St. Patrick’s bell – a fairly simple white field with a diagonal green stripe.
 I don’t know which applies.